- Faculty & Staff

 Welcome to Jackson

-Jackson, Mississippi, is known as “The Crossroads of the South.”
+Jackson, MS - “The Crossroads of the South”

 Jackson is nestled halfway between Memphis and New Orleans and halfway between Dallas and Atlanta.
 Jackson is a family-friendly city where conservative Christian values are still the norm, and even with a population of more than 500,000, Jackson maintains the warmth and charm of a small town.